 - Reach, uptake, and impact of STI/BBV community education resources and website

 - Reach, impact, adoption, and implementation of peer education programs for young people

-- Reach, impact, adoption, and implementation of online peer education kit for clinicians.
+- Reach, impact, adoption, and implementation of online resources for clinicians.

 The project is funded by the Commonwealth Government under Outcome 3 Activity 6: Increasing Uptake of Testing and Treatment for BBV and STI in Aboriginal and Torres Strait Islander Communities Living in Remote and Very Remote Areas under the Fourth National Aboriginal and Torres Strait Islander Blood-borne Viruses and Sexually Transmissible Infections Strategy 2014-2017.

 SiREN has been commissioned by the SAHMRI to be an external independent evaluator for key project activities.

 The Young, Deadly, STI & BBV Free project seeks to improve the health and wellbeing of young Aboriginal and Torres Strait Islander people through increases in health literacy, skills, and the uptake of testing and treatment for STIs and BBVs.
 It will also provide an opportunity for the development of career pathways for youth peer educators, recognition of prior learning through the peer education training for community service or Aboriginal health worker certificates.
 The project is also expected to reduce stigma and discrimination associated with STIs and BBVs.